Epic Train Journeys in Norway

 When travelling by train in Norway you can experience wild, dramatic and beautiful sceneries.
 These trips are not about getting somewhere the fastest way possible.
 It’s about sitting back and enjoying the ride.
 Several of the railway lines in Norway are listed as some of the most beautiful train journeys in the world.
 Here are 8 epic train journeys to explore in Norway.

-A lmost hugging Trollveggen, the Rauma railway line treats you to a spectacular views of Europe’s largest vertical rock face.
+A lmost hugging Trollveggen, the Golden Train and Rauma railway line treats you to a spectacular view of Europe’s largest vertical rock face.

 The Ofoten Railway (Ofotbanen)

-Travel through a desolate, wild and beautiful landscape.
-Transporting you 43 kilometres on the Ofoten Line, The Arctic Train offers epic views, with rich and dramatic history as a backdrop, making your experience even more gripping.
-During the cool winter evenings you can step aboard the Northern Lights Train and chase the magical lights high up in the mountain, far away from the light pollution of the city.
-Read more about the Arctic Train or the Northern Lights Train
+Travel through a desolate, wild, and beautiful landscape.
+Embarking on a 43-kilometer journey along the Ofoten Line, The Arctic Train offers epic views, with rich and dramatic history as a backdrop, making your experience even more gripping.
+During the cool winter evenings, you can step aboard the Northern Lights Train and chase the magical lights high up in the mountain, far away from the light pollution of the city.
+Read more about the Arctic Train or the Northern Lights Train.

 B ack in the 1800s the Ofoten Line was built to secure access to an ice-free port for the plentiful iron ore deposits from Sweden.
 At the most over 5000 people took part in the construction work, many of them itinerant workers, so called “rallers” seeking new opportunities.